arjun011/demo/README.md

-modified some change, On a update branch
+This is update on Mainbranch